Skip to main content

 Austria Employee Hiring Cost

 Let’s consider an employee with a gross annual salary of EUR 100,000.
-While the gross salary is the amount the employee earns before deductions, the total cost to the employer includes additional expenses such as social security contributions, taxes, and other employer liabilities.
+While the gross salary is the amount the employee earns before deductions, the total cost to the employer includes additional expenses such as social security contributions, taxes, severance contributions, and other employer liabilities.
 This breakdown helps to understand the full financial commitment an employer has when hiring an employee in Austria.

 This table illustrates how the employer’s total annual cost consists not only of the employee’s gross salary but also the additional employer costs required by Austrian labor laws.